 What is Faithfulness?

-If we think a little fantasizing is harmless, we should recall that Jesus said doing so is adulterous.
+If we think a little fantasizing is harmless, we should recall that Jesus said doing so is equal to committing adultery in our heart.

 When relational infidelity goes unchecked, sexual infidelity may follow.
 Sexual infidelity registers as soon as there’s physical touch accompanied by sexual chemistry — even if you don’t admit there are sparks.
 Casual brushes (politely pardoned) can lead to full embraces and eventual intercourse unless someone chooses to stop.